What is Gorilla Trekking?

 - Not below 15 years of age

 The process of gorilla tracking usually begins early morning.
 Having slept near a gorilla park, one takes breakfast and then transfer to the park offices for briefing about the whole process of hiking to see the gorillas.
 Briefing involves being told about the Dos and Don’ts while hiking and when with the gorillas.
-Uganda, Rwanda and Congo almost have similar Trekking Rules regarding Mountain Gorillas and these regulations are not far different from those followed while tracking other categories of Gorillas.
+Uganda, Rwanda and Congo almost have similar Mountain Gorilla Trekking Rules regarding and these regulations are not far different from those followed while tracking other categories of Gorillas.

 After briefing by park ranger guides, you will the start the trekking process headed by professional park guides and escorted by armed rangers.
 Trekking involves moving up and down in the forests, thickets and bushes searching for gorillas.

 Upon meeting the gorillas after an unspecified duration of walking, you will be allowed to stay in their midst for one hour.
 During this period, you are free to look at the gorillas from a close range, take their photos (without flashes) and also ask questions in low voices.
 This is usually the highlight of the trip to anyone on an African safari.
 In the world, Mountain Gorillas are the most highly loved species as they attract hundreds of tourists or admirers from around the globe every year to come and see them mainly in Uganda and Rwanda and less in DR Congo.

 Based on the country, Gorilla trekking is doable between one to three days.
 In Rwanda, the excursion is done in one and two days, in Uganda and DR Congo, it’s done in 2 to 3 days.

 - USD 600 per permit in Uganda

 - USD 450 in DR Congo